m-one-w/M1WEngine/docs/specSheet.md

 ## Player Movement
-Lunk always goes forward, but he can choose to turn to the left of the right.
+Lunk always goes forward, but he can choose to turn to the left or the right.

+This means movement is rotational in nature.
+Lunk's heading will be adjusted but not suddenly altered.
+The purpose of this movement system is to give Lunk the feeling of an unwieldy character who is hard to control directly.
+The player can steer Lunk, but not command him.
+The same thought process was used when creating Lunks abilities and enemy interactions.

 If Lunk falls off the map, he jumps back up so high that the landing spot is a random area within a 10 by 10 area near the fall point